Wellbeing for Champions

-World-class chef, business leader and host of Restaurant: Impossible, ROBERT IRVINE is a veteran of the British Royal Navy and a philanthropist focusing on veterans' issues.
+World-class chef, business leader, and host of Restaurant: Impossible, ROBERT IRVINE is a veteran of the British Royal Navy and a philanthropist focusing on veterans' issues.
 He believes that none of his success would be possible without the brave men and women who defend our freedoms, and so he gives back generously to support the veterans and veteran causes that need the most help.
-He created the Robert Irvine Foundation to support wounded service members and their families.
+He created the Robert Irvine Foundation to support wounded service members and their families and he frequently tours with the USO, visiting our troops around the globe.
 A portion of the proceeds from Robert Irvine Foods, his line of food products, goes directly to the foundation, along with public donations.
-The full amount of these funds are then disbursed through the foundation’s grants program.
-Past grants have been awarded to the USO, Valor Service Dogs, the Gary Sinise Foundation, and the American Veterans Center.
-He frequently tours with the USO, visiting our troops around the globe.
-For his efforts, he has been named an Honorary Chief Petty Officer of the US Navy.
+For his efforts, he has been named an Honorary Chief Petty Officer of the U.S. Navy and received the Medal of Honor Society’s Bob Hope Award for Excellence in Entertainment and the U.S. Department of the Army Outstanding Civilian Service Award.

 A veteran of the British Royal Navy, Robert learned to cook for a huge number of people under intense pressure, an experience that served him well when he moved to United States to run restaurants and later take Food Network by storm on his first show, Dinner: Impossible.